Philippa Robinson MA (Hons) MBACP counsellor for individuals and couples

 Boarding school survivors

-Individual counselling starts at £60 for a 50-minute session depending on time and location.
+Individual counselling is on a sliding scale of £60-£80 for a 50-minute session depending on time and location.

 I sometimes have places available at a reduced rate for those who are unable to meet the costs of the full fee.
 Please contact me either by email or by phone to talk about options.

 We will arrange an initial session so that we can explore what is happening in your life that has caused you to seek counselling.
 You can see how it feels for you to talk to a counsellor and I can assess your needs and talk with you about whether counselling is the best option for you.
 If we decide to take the work further, then we will agree on a regular, weekly time for our sessions.